ganaak/Win_forensic-/README.md

 ✔ **Download Report** – Saves forensic results in a structured and formatted **PDF report**.
 ✔ **User-Friendly GUI** – Provides an easy-to-use interface with real-time output previews.

-Let me know if you need additional sections like installation steps, usage instructions, or screenshots! 🚀 Subprocess (to execute system commands)